pranavbhandari24/REST/Readme.md

     * username
     * lat
     * lon
-    * beacon_uuid   (optional: -1 should be send if there is no beacon detected.)
+    * uuid          (optional: -1 should be send if there is no beacon detected.)
     * major         (optional: -1 should be send if there is no beacon detected.)
     * minor         (optional: -1 should be send if there is no beacon detected.)
     * range         (optional: -1 should be send if there is no beacon detected.)